 To speed up the flight of the Jews, Muslims burned synagogues.
 As a result, most residents of the Jewish quarter were also forced to leave their homes and flee.
 So, by 1948, it was home to no more than 1,700 Jews who concentrated around the main synagogues.
 And their fear was great, although the British fenced the Jewish quarter, like a ghetto.

-At the same time, between 1936 and 1939, Muslim pogromists expelled Yemeni Jews from Kfar-Shiloah (Arabic Silwan), plundering their property as usual. «
+At the same time, between 1936 and 1939, Muslim pogromists expelled Yemeni Jews from Kfar-Shiloah (Arabic Silwan), plundering their property as usual”.

 «Possessing huge arrays, most of which they could not cultivate, these (Arab) owners began selling surplus land at speculative prices» … «hundreds of millions of dollars were paid by Jewish buyers to Arab landowners … (Report of the Royal Commission on Palestine, 1937)».

-“as a result of such transactions Arab tenant-farmers were displaced (on one year’s notice), compensation in cash or other land was paid, as required by the 1922 Protection of Cultivators Ordinance; the Jewish land-buying associations often paid more than the law required (Pollack and Boehm, The Keren Kayemeth Le-Israel).
+“as a result of such transactions Arab tenant-farmers were displaced (on one year’s notice), compensation in cash or other land was paid, as required by the 1922 Protection of Cultivators Ordinance; the Jewish land-buying associations often paid more than the law required (Pollack and Boehm, the Keren Kayemeth Le-Israel).
 Of 688 such tenants between 1920 and 1930, 526 remained in agricultural occupations, some 400 of them finding other land (Palestine Royal Commission Report, 1937, Chapter 9, para.
 61)”.

-«The work of Israeli economist Jacob Metser shows that the Arab sector of Mandate Palestine has been intensively developing: the average growth rate was 4.5% per year (which is lower than the growth rate in the Jewish sector but higher than the global rates and rates in neighboring Arab countries), and The peak of this growth occurred precisely at the beginning of the 30s».
+«The work of Israeli economist Jacob Metser shows that the Arab sector of Mandate Palestine has been intensively developing: the average growth rate was 4.5% per year (which is lower than the growth rate in the Jewish sector but higher than the global rates and rates in neighboring Arab countries), and The peak of this growth occurred precisely at the beginning of the 30s»

-We have to admit that the eviction of tenants from their lands was not the reason, but rather the pretext for the typically Islamist behavior of the majority of Palestinians, led by the Husseini clan.
-The main purpose of the pogroms and the forced eviction of Jews from Eastern Jerusalem, Yafo, Tzfat or Hebron was Islam based «cleansing» of Palestine from Jewish «filth» and the preventing of Jewish immigration.
+3.We have to admit that the eviction of Palestinian tenants from their lands was not the reason, but rather the pretext for anti-Jewish behavior of the Palestinians, led by the Husseini clan and opposed by the Palestinian clan of Nashashibi.

-But let’s go back; in 1937, «the Peel Commission recommended that Palestine be divided into two states.
-At the same time, the Jewish state was to receive most of Galilee and a strip along the coastal plain, up to modern Ashdod (a total of 20% of the territory of Palestine or 5 thousand km²).
+4.Under the pressure of the Palestinian uprising, in 1937, «the Peel Commission recommended that Palestine be divided into two states.
+The Jewish state was to receive most of Galilee and a strip along the coastal plain, up to modern Ashdod (a total of 20% of the territory of Palestine or 5 thousand km²).
 The Arabs received the entire modern West Bank, the Negev and Gaza including surroundings.
 These lands were to become a united Arab state, which also included Jordan».